Suggest a Lecturer

 Please fill out the feedback form with your suggestions for future lecturers.

 The Beatty Memorial Lecture is McGill’s most distinguished endowed lectureship.
 Established in 1952, the Beatty aims to bring internationally renowned visitors to the University to give a public lecture on a subject of their choice.
 This lecture series provides an opportunity for McGill graduates, present students and staff, as well as people in the wider Montreal community to further their education on topical issues.
-Over 65 years, McGill has hosted many prestigious voices under the Beatty banner.
+McGill has hosted many prestigious voices under the Beatty banner since the first lecture in 1954.
 In recent years, our speakers have been the author Margaret Atwood; John Wood, founder of the global literacy nonprofit Room to Read; and Dr. Karl Diesseroth, Professor of Bioengineering and of Psychiatry and Behavioral Sciences at Stanford University.

 Responsibilities of a host unit